Ritualos/InventorySystemGEP2022/README.md

 # InventorySystemGEP2022

-this is the repo for the Games Engine Programming project submission includes assets and code used for the Unity project
+This is the repository for the Games Engine Programming project submission

+Includes assets and code used for the Unity project